Price of Anarchy for Auction Revenue: Preliminaries

 \emph{Bayes-Nash Equilibrium.} A strategy profile $\strat$ is in {\em Bayes-Nash equilibrium} (BNE) if for all agents $\agent$, $\stratagent(\valagent)$ maximizes $\agent$'s interim utility, taken in expectation with respect to other agents' value distributions $\valuecdfsothers$ and their actions induced by $\strat$.
-That is, for all $\agent$, $\valagent$, and alternative actions $\actionalt$: $\expect[\valothers]{\bidutilagent(\strat(\val))} \geq \expect[\valothers]{\bidutilagent(\actionalt,\stratothers(\valothers))}.$
+That is, for all $\agent$, $\valagent$, and alternative actions $\actionalt$: $\expect[\valothers]{\bidutilagent(\strat(\vals))} \geq \expect[\valothers]{\bidutilagent(\actionalt,\stratothers(\valothers))}.$

-We will consider only mechanisms where agents can gain from participation, regardless of their value --- that is, mechanisms that are \emph{interim individually rational}.
-We will thus assume that in any auction every bidder has at least one withdraw action $\withdrawaction$ such that $\bidallocagent(\withdrawaction,\actionothers)=0$ and $\bidpaymentagent(\withdrawaction,\actionothers)=0$ for any $\actionothers$.
-We assume all mechanisms have at least one such action for each agent.
-In any BNE, each agent has the option to withdraw and must therefore get non-negative utility.

 \citet{M81} characterizes the interim allocation and payment rules that arise in BNE.
-These results are summarized in the following theorem. \begin{theorem}[\citealp{M81}] For any mechanism and value distribution $\valuecdfs$ in BNE, \begin{enumerate*} \item (monotonicity) The interim allocation rule $\allocagent(\valagent)$ for each agent is monotone non-decreasing in $\valagent$. \item (payment identity) The interim payment rule satisfies $\paymentagent(\valagent) = \valagent \allocagent(\valagent) - \int_0^{\valagent}\allocagent(z) d z$. \item (revenue equivalence) Mechanisms and equilibria which result in the same interim allocation rule $\alloc(\val)$ must therefore have the same interim payments as well. \end{enumerate*} \end{theorem}
+These results are summarized in the following theorem. \begin{theorem}[\citealp{M81}] For any mechanism with $\paymentagent(0)=0$ and any value distribution $\valuecdfs$, BNE implies the following: \begin{enumerate*} \item (monotonicity) The interim allocation rule $\allocagent(\valagent)$ for each agent is monotone non-decreasing in $\valagent$. \item (payment identity) The interim payment rule satisfies $\paymentagent(\valagent) = \valagent \allocagent(\valagent) - \int_0^{\valagent}\allocagent(z) d z$. \item (revenue equivalence) Mechanisms and equilibria which result in the same interim allocation rule $\alloc$ must therefore have the same interim payments as well. \end{enumerate*} \end{theorem}